davidson-engineering/docker-grafana/README.md

-# docker-template
+# docker-grafana
-A template for creating docker compose applications
+A template for creating grafana instances